willadam/website/foss4guk2016/talks.md

 ---
 ## [FOSS4G UK 2016](/foss4guk2016/) : Presentations

+**Note that this information is subject to change without warning**

 |Title| Main Presenter |
 |-----|-------------|
 |[From 2.5D to 4D Exploring other dimensions](abstracts.html#from-25d-to-4d-exploring-other-dimensions)| Nicholas Duggan|